danielegrattarola/spektral/docs/templates/getting-started.md

 Spektral is designed according to the guiding principles of Keras to make things extremely simple for beginners while maintaining flexibility for experts.

-In this page we will go over the main features of Spektral while creating a graph neural network for graph classification.
+In this tutorial, we will go over the main features of Spektral while creating a graph neural network for graph classification.

 ## Graphs